bhanuharya/salt0330/README.md

 ### Hi there 👋
 My name is Ramadhana Bhanuharya Wishnumurti, you can call me Wishnu.
 Right now I'm studying CS/Informatics at Institut Teknologi Bandung.
 I aspire to be a great software engineer that can bring impact by giving technological innovation.

-- 🌱 I’m currently learning devops, go, microservices
+- 🌱 I’m currently learning devops & microservices

 ### My Skills 🔭